ScanLab-ossi/DynamicRandomGraphs/README.md

 date.
 If you want to be safe, take a look at the [guide to installing Python packages](https://packaging.python.org/tutorials/installing-packages/).

-Clone the codebase from this github repository with the small green icon on the up-right corner `Code` or from the
+Clone the codebase from this GitHub repository with the small green icon on the up-right corner `Code` or from the
 terminal:

 ```shell